11 dbt-core is an orchestrator that makes managing pipelines simpler

 # The following commands are run inside the scheduler docker container

-dbt run --profiles-dir /opt/airflow/tpch_analytics/ --project-dir /opt/airflow/tpch_analytics/ # run dbt models
+uv run dbt run --profiles-dir /home/airflow/tpch_analytics/ --project-dir /home/airflow/tpch_analytics/ # run dbt models

 11.1 A sql script with a select statement creates a data model